-Dara is a conversational chatbot for creatives, designed to enable creative collaborations.
+Dara is an app for creators, designed to enable creative collaborations.
+Dara uses a conversational style.
 Dara (or “thread” in the Indic language, Kannada), is a friendly, human way to enable connections amongst UK and Indian artists initially with plans to go global shortly.
 She highlights key interests, expertise areas and creatives for potential collaboration that artists might not have realized existed.

 We hope that as Dara’s circle of people grow, she is the means to connect to a strong curated network, linking creatives and resources across expertise and geographic divides.
 Solving perhaps the problematic hurdle specifically in the cultural sector – the lack of knowledge of potential collaborators on another continent, even if one’s work is very aligned.